Mohammadjamiu/tahugo/content/networking/what-is-ftp-used-for.md

 1. FTP is simple and easy to use.

+1. Speed at which data can be transferred.

 1. It allows the accessing, uploading, downloading etc. of file across a server.

 ## Disadvantage(s) of FTP

 1. Data are transmitted in plain text or format.

+1. There is limit to the file size that can be transferred.

+1. It does not support multiple receivers.

-2. There is no data encryption hence, often result in data bridges.
+1. There is no data encryption hence, often result in data bridges.

 In order to make FTP safe and secured, some layers of security are added and it results in a new type or version of FTP which is called FTPs.